Erreur32/nginx-proxy-manager-Bash-API/README.md

 > [!IMPORTANT]
-> With new version 2.0.0 some commands are changed.
+> With the new version 2.0.0, some command arguments have been changed to be simpler.
->

 ## Settings
 Only edit these 4 variables: